Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Places/Geographical-Features/Algid-Wastes.md

 > Home of a cruel, fleshwarping alchemist who sells her abominations to the highest bidder.

 The [[Flood-Road]]
->This dried-up riverbed provides the easiest access to the Realm of the Mammoth Lords during the dry season; during the rainy season, it becomes a raging river.
+>This dried-up riverbed provides the easiest access to the [[Realm-of-the-Mammoth-Lords]] during the dry season; during the rainy season, it becomes a raging river.